Jaxon-J/Capstone-project/CONTRIBUTING.md

     - Right click the new branch under `Local` and click `Checkout` to start working under this branch.
 - Back to Github
   - Development: Assign the newly created branch to the issue.
-  - Further issues being worked on under this branch can also be assigned to this branch.
+  - Other created issues can also be assigned to this branch.

 - This branch can be re-utilized for multiple issues, it's just an alternative path for development.